Victoria is a stay-at-home mom, author, educator, and blogger at Healthy at Home. She currently lives in Colorado with her family.

 Normally I make my own pie crusts, and they're light, flaky, and delicious.
 But when we were hankering for pie and didn't have any flour, we had to get creative.
 There are tons of options out there.
 We could have used oats, rice, nuts, cookies, beans, soy, biscuits, croissants, Bisquick, or many other options.

-When trying something new I always go straight to my favorite cooking websites to find the best ingredients and the best combinations.
-I'm sure, like everyone else, I kind of pick and choose what I like from all of the recipes and make one of my own.
+When trying something new, I always go straight to my favorite cooking websites to find the best ingredients and the best combinations.
+Like everyone else, I kind of pick and choose what I like from all of the recipes and make one of my own.
 Playing with recipes for so long, I'm pretty confident in picking and choosing ingredients so that I have a whole recipe in the end.

 - 1 1/2 cup almonds